scikit-image/scikit-image/doc/source/user_guide/numpy_images.rst

-Be careful: in NumPy indexing, the first dimension (``camera.shape[0]``) corresponds to rows, while the second (``camera.shape[1]``) corresponds to columns, with the origin (``camera[0, 0]``) on the top-left corner.
+Be careful: in NumPy indexing, the first dimension (``camera.shape[0]``) corresponds to rows, while the second (``camera.shape[1]``) corresponds to columns, with the origin (``camera[0, 0]``) at the top-left corner.
 This matches matrix/linear algebra notation, but is in contrast to Cartesian (x, y) coordinates.
 See `Coordinate conventions`_ below for more details.

-Beyond individual pixels, it is possible to access / modify values of whole sets of pixels, using the different indexing possibilities of NumPy.
+Beyond individual pixels, it is possible to access/modify values of whole sets of pixels using the different indexing possibilities of NumPy.

 Slicing::